 Having good intentions is a great start.
 But sometimes, you might not even be aware that something is wrong, even if it’s painfully obvious to your audience.

-Many eCommerce stores neglect to ask their customers for feedback, which can create a disconnect that makes it increasingly challenging to keep customers happy and maintain sales numbers.
+Many online stores neglect to ask their customers for feedback, which can create a disconnect that makes it increasingly challenging to keep eCommerce customers happy and maintain sales numbers.

 Luckily, the process is simple.